 Egg Roll in A Bowl is a quick and easy weeknight dinner that’s super satisfying and full of life enhancing nutrients.
 This one pan recipe can be made vegan or paleo, both are fantastic.
-Top it with an Asian Tahini Sauce to make it even more yummy.
+Top it with the Asian Tahini Sauce to make it even more yummy.

 This egg roll in a bowl has the flavor you love from your favorite Chinese restaurant but is much healthier since the filling is served in a bowl instead of the usual fried rice wrapper.